Cantemo/portal-docker/README.md

   alternative, also make sure you set the environment variable ELASTICSEARCH_USE_MORPHOLOGY to false Morphology requires a plugin which is not available in Amazon Elastic Search.
+* You should also prepare a docker registry if you want to run this on a more complex system than a single node.

 In addition to these services you also need to have a download link for a portal installer.
-These can be obtained from Cantemo Support.
+These can be obtained from Cantemo Support or your system integrator.

+A license key for Portal is required.
+You can obtain one from your system integrator.

 Building
 --------